 The Value of Formal Credentials

 There are several benefits associated with the acquisition of formal credentials in a profession that does not require state or federal licensing.
 The successful completion of a national certification exam is an important step in demonstrating that an individual possesses the knowledge and skills required to provide high quality and comprehensive care to the public.
-The certified ophthalmic assistant is better able to … Click Here to Continue Reading
+The certified ophthalmic assistant is better able to compete for job openings … Click Here to Continue Reading

 Assistants are a critical component of just about any medical office because they are responsible for performing important tasks associated with patient care.
 An individual who is employed by an establishment that provides ophthalmic care to the public can expect to work with doctors, optometrists, and administrative personnel.
 Those who intend to pursue this profession are well-advised to consider the various factors that might impact the size of the ophthalmic assistant salary before beginning the job search process.